bcdev/beam-third-party/beam-meris-veg/src/main/resources/doc/baer-readme.txt

  be considered dynamically by means of a surface reflectance model tuned from the satellite scene self by the NDVI.
 The aerosol reflectance is obtained by removing the estimation of the surface effect.
- Look-up-tables of the relationship between AOT - aerosol reflectance and the use of constraints enable the determination of the AOT for 7 MERIS channels in a spectral range of 0.412 - 0.670 µm.
+ Look-up-tables of the relationship between AOT - aerosol reflectance and the use of constraints enable the determination of the AOT for 7 MERIS channels in a spectral range of 0.412 - 0.670 ï¿½m.
-AOT is extrapolated, using Angström power law with parameters estimated from the retrieved AOT.
+AOT is extrapolated, using Angstrï¿½m power law with parameters estimated from the retrieved AOT.
  Others terms of radiative transfer (aerosol reflectance, total transmittance and hemispheric reflectance) are computed once the AOT known to correct the Top Of Aerosol reflectance from aerosol effect.